Skip to content

 IELTS Writing – samples of IELTS reports of Band 8

-IELTS Academic Writing Task 1 Model Answer Band 8
+IELTS Academic Writing Task 1 Line Graph Model Answer Band 8

-This is a model answer for an Academic Writing Task 1 from the IELTS exam in India and Nepal, shared recently.
+This is a model answer for an Academic Writing Task 1 from the IELTS exam in Pakistan, shared recently.
 This response is likely to get Band 8 or 8.5 in IELTS.

 You should spend about 20 minutes on this task

-The charts below describe 4 sectors of employment, in 2009 and 2020, in two towns.
+The line graph below describes production of different fuels in the UK from 1981 to 2000.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 Write at least 150 words

-* Note: these aren’t the actual charts given in the test, they were recreated for the purpose of demonstration.
+* Note: this isn’t the actual graph given in the test, it was recreated for the purpose of demonstration.

 Band 8.5 Model Answer